 The unit integrates front-line technologies and research strategies - including structural, molecular and chemical biology, computational (bio)chemistry, protein engineering, and systems and synthetic microbiology - to develop novel biotechnological products of interest for the bio-based and other industrial sectors, bulk and fine chemicals and pharmaceuticals included.

 Our connection with these industrial sectors has a recognized international dimension, as shown by coordination of two large FP7 projects and one H2020 project of the BioBased Industries Joint-Undertaking (BBI-JU; www.bbi-europe.eu), together with the recent involvement in six more BBI-JU and H2020 projects (and several ITN networks) and a score of related projects funded at national level.

-Sonsoles Martín Santamaría - Auxiliadora Prieto - Carmen Gil - Ana Martínez - Cristina Vega - Rafael Giraldo - Antonio Romero - Eduardo Díaz - Germán Rivas - María Jesus Martínez - Ángel T. Martínez (Coordinator) - Fernando Díaz - Miguel Angel Peñalva - (not in the picture: José Luis García - Ignacio Casal)
+The Interdepartmental Unit was created in 2012 (by a CSIC decision of 31 July) and, since its establishment date, has undergone several reorganizations as a result of the evolution of the CIB staff and the recommendations of the Scientific Committee, being currently constituted by de following 15 scientists/PIs: Sonsoles Martín Santamaría - Auxiliadora Prieto - Carmen Gil - Ana Martínez - Cristina Vega - Rafael Giraldo - Antonio Romero - Eduardo Díaz - Germán Rivas - María Jesús Martínez - Ángel T. Martínez (Coordinator) - Fernando Díaz - Miguel Angel Peñalva - (not in the picture: José Luis García - Ignacio Casal)